Detecting LLM-Assisted Academic Dishonesty using Keystroke Dynamics: Materials and methods

 \subsubsection{Benchmarking DetectGPT}

-We evaluated DetectGPT \cite{mitchell2023detectgpt} on our datasets.
-Since the underlying \textit{EleutherAI/gpt-neo-2.7B} model has a maximum context length of 2048 tokens, response-level evaluation was not applicable to datasets with responses exceeding 2048 tokens, as nearly half of the student responses did.
-To ensure compatibility, we applied DetectGPT at both the \textit{window-level} (sliding windows of $1000$ tokens with a $300$-token overlap) and the \textit{sentence-level}, both of which fall within the context budget.
+We benchmark DetectGPT \cite{mitchell2023detectgpt}, a text-intrinsic plagiarism detector, on the datasets used in this study.
+The underlying \textit{EleutherAI/gpt-neo-2.7B} model has a maximum context length of 2048 tokens, which makes response-level evaluation infeasible for datasets in which a substantial portion of student responses exceed this limit.

-For window-level evaluation, each windowed segment of a response was independently scored by DetectGPT, and predictions were aggregated across windows.
-For sentence-level evaluation, individual sentences were treated as units of analysis, enabling us to assess DetectGPT’s ability to detect plagiarism across shorter spans of text that are more representative of local writing practices.
+To ensure compatibility with this constraint, we apply DetectGPT at two granularities: \textit{window-level} and \textit{sentence-level}.
+For window-level evaluation, responses are segmented into sliding windows of $1000$ tokens with a $300$-token overlap, each of which falls within the model’s context budget.
+Each window is independently scored by DetectGPT, and predictions are aggregated across windows to obtain a response-level decision.
+For sentence-level evaluation, individual sentences are treated as independent units of analysis, enabling assessment of DetectGPT’s performance on shorter text spans.

-This setup ensured that DetectGPT could be applied consistently across all corpora without exceeding its computational constraints, while also providing complementary perspectives on its detection ability at different granularities.
+This evaluation strategy allows DetectGPT to be applied consistently across all datasets without exceeding its context-length limitations, while providing complementary insights into its behavior at different levels of textual granularity.